-Users of home 3D printers (FFF/FDM) can often find problems of various types, which may be due to poor filaments, improper printing parameters, poorly-suited conditions for the location of 3D printers (like humid environments, cold or drafts) and lack of maintenance, and calibration of the 3D printer.
+Users of desktop 3D printers (FFF/FDM) can often find various types of problems, which may be due to poor filaments, improper printing parameters, poorly-suited conditions for the location of 3D printers (like humid environments, cold or drafts) and lack of maintenance, and calibration of the 3D printer.

 One of the most important parts to calibrate in a 3D printer is the base or bed, because if it isn´t well leveled, you will not get good printing results.

 This bed calibration process, depending on the 3D printer model, can be in the following ways:

 - Auto leveling assisted: Some 3D printers have this system, which consists of a height adjustment by turning the screws of the base and with the help leds that have the own 3D printer, which change color red to green at the right height.

 - Compensating leveling: The 3D printer makes an initial measurement, by points, of the distance between the extruder and the base.
 Then, at the time of printing, the z-axis varies the height, in the same layer, to keep the distance between the extruder and the base always constant.

 - Manual leveling: Adjust the leveling of the bed by turning the screws of the bed itself.

 In this article we will focus on the case of manual leveling, being the most common in the majority of FFF/FDM 3D printers on the market.